-This bill parallels the demand of the rest of those dutifully toiling in the civilian bureaucracy for substantial salary increases and for a national minimum salary of ₱33,000, as well as the demand of workers in the private sector for a national minimum daily wage.
-We have put forward this demand for urgent passage through House Bill 6560.
+This bill parallels the demand of the rest of those dutifully toiling in the civilian bureaucracy for substantial salary increases, as well as the demand of workers in the private sector for a national minimum daily wage.

 Heeding the demand for substantial salary increases promotes and protects the rights of the majority of our frontliners in education to decent lives, to be fully compensated for their hard work, and to a just return of the taxes they are faithfully paying.
 It is a matter of justice, one that must be granted at the soonest possible time for public school teachers.